TamaraAlhajj/SysMon/README.md

 This project was developed in C/C++ in conjunction with Qt for the Graphical User interface.
 It is possible to use the program in console only mode, however.
 No additional packages were used.
 The intention was to provide a bare bone experience in the sense that any user could install this program and only need this program with no dependencies (aside from Qt).

+For more information on the production, implementation, and testing of SysMon please reffer to the final report pdf which show cases all our labours as well as usage snapshots.

 ## BUILDING REQUIREMENTS
 For libprocps: